Making Homemade Pumpkin Puree is easier than you think. But you might be wondering, "why would I do that"?

 - Pumpkin Oatmeal

 - Stir some into yogurt with pumpkin pie spices

 - Blend with some cream cheese and pumpkin pie spices for a quick dip

 - Make a Pumpkin smoothie with vanilla yogurt, milk, and cinnamon

 - 1 pie pumpkin also known as sugar pumpkin

-Use immediately, store in the fridge for a week, or in your freezer for 6 months.
+- Use immediately, store in the fridge for a week, or in your freezer for one year.